 The UK Centre for Ecology and Hydrology (UKCEH), in conjunction with Bangor University (BU), through a series of framework agreements, was tasked with providing a range of studies quantifying the variation in denitrification rates in saltmarsh, seagrass and mudflat habitats across national (English) environmental contexts.
-Here, we report on the first aspect of these integrated studies: a national survey of denitrification dynamics in a selection of intact English saltmarshes to provide benchmark variability for this habitat.
+Here, we provide a joint report on all these aspects of these integrated studies.
+The joint consideration adds value to an approach of separate reports, as it allows comparison across habitats and locations.
+As such, the results presented here extend those findings presented in a previous report on the national survey of intact saltmarsh habitats across England only (Perring et al., 2025).

-The denitrification process is explained in more detail in Section 3.2, to explain how it may be a viable means to remove polluting forms of nitrogen, for the marine environment, in a permanent manner.
+The denitrification process is explained in more detail in Section 0, to explain how it may be a viable means to remove polluting forms of nitrogen, for the marine environment, in a permanent manner.
 At this point, we emphasize that denitrification involves multiple steps within the same microbial pathway and can be measured and referenced in various ways (Groffman et al., 2006; Wen et al., 2016).
 Of note is that the process can involve the production of the potent greenhouse gas nitrous oxide (N_2O) as well as N_2 .
 Release of N_2O tends to be referred to as "incomplete denitrification", while consumption of N_2O by microbes and subsequent release of N_2 is termed "complete denitrification".
 Herein, we refer to the release of N_2 as 'complete denitrification', and, because we are interested in N removal potential, we consider the summed release of N_2O and N_2 as 'total denitrification'.
-We term the ratio of the products of complete and total denitrification (i.e. $\text{N}2 / (\text{N}2 + \text{N}2\text{O})$) as the 'denitrification ratio'; the closer this ratio is to 1, the more that the N released can be considered environmentally benign.
+We term the ratio of the products of complete and total denitrification (i.e. $N_2 / (N_2 + N_2O)$) as the 'denitrification ratio'; the closer this ratio is to 1, the more that the N released can be considered environmentally benign.